 Getting the power figures while maintaining the reliability.
 There are many facets to the reliability Honda needs, and massive amounts of testing is needed to make sure we have it,

 Will we ever see an electric Fireblade?

 Yes, it’s certainly possible to build a Fireblade with electric power in the future, but at the moment, the battery technology is not ready for an electric supersports bike to be ready in the near future.
-But for sure, electric power for a bike like the Fireblade is not impossible by any means.Enjoy more Fast Bikes reading in the four-weekly magazine.
+But for sure, electric power for a bike like the Fireblade is not impossible by any means.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.